 The Communications Residential College exists to foster an environment promoting the study and collective understanding of communication in all its myriad forms, be it words, images or sound.

-If you're a resident member or nonresident member of CRC, check out the available resources for you on this website.
+If you're a resident member or nonresident member of CRC, check out the available resources for you on this website, and read up on CRC news and events.

 Don't forget to complete your points requirements for preferred status.